yamachan/jgss-hack/memo/201606-enhance-options.md

 OK, let's find the call point of this.
 It must be found the start block of the game, to keep the game settings.

 I want to suggest to use JavaScript's trace technique to save your time.
-Let's add 3 lines trace code into the ConfigManager.load function.
+Let's add 3 lines trace code into the target code, ConfigManager.load function.

     ConfigManager.load = function() {
         var o = {};